utdiscant/winemaster/replit.md

 **Design System:** Adheres to Material Design principles with a wine-themed aesthetic.
 Uses Playfair Display for headings and Inter for body text.
 Features a custom Tailwind configuration with HSL-based color variables and a mobile-first responsive design.

 **Component Structure:** Implements page-based routing with a single router-level authentication guard in `App.tsx`.
 Conditional routing and navigation are based on user roles.
 Utilizes shared `shadcn/ui` components and custom hooks like `useAuth`.
-Includes specialized components like `MapQuestion` for map-based quiz questions.

 **State Management Strategy:** TanStack Query handles API data fetching and caching, including authentication credentials.
 Query invalidation is used for data mutations.
 Local component state manages UI interactions.